 TGbe editor: Please make the following change on the fourth paragraph of 11be D5.0 P587（#22109）

 A non-AP MLD that initiates a TDLS discovery might not know the AP (i.e., the BSSID) with whom the intended peer STA is associated with (see NOTE 1 below).
 Therefore, when a non-AP MLD initiates a TDLS discovery operation, it may need to transmit more than one TDLS Discovery Request frame with the BSSID field of the Link Identifier element set to a different BSSID in each attempt.
-In each instance, the attempted BSSID corresponds to a different AP affiliated with the AP MLD.
-Since the TDLS Discovery Response frame is received over the direct link, the initiating non-AP MLD shall be able to determine the link(s) on which the peer non-AP STA or non-AP MLD is operating on.
+In each instance, the attempted BSSID corresponds to a different AP that is affiliated with its associated AP MLD and is part of the ML setup with the AP MLD.
+Since the TDLS Discovery Response frame is received over the direct link, the initiating non-AP MLD shall be able to determine the BSSID(s) where the peer non-AP STA or non-AP MLD is reachable.

-NOTE 1—Due to the nature of MLO, when a Data frame that is transmitted by a non-AP STA affiliated with a non-AP MLD and that is directed towards a peer TDLS STA (i.e., the DA field is set to the target’s MAC address) traverses an AP MLD, it can be relayed (i.e., transmitted by an AP affiliated with the AP MLD) on any link where the target is reachable.
+NOTE 1—Due to the nature of MLO, when a Data frame that is transmitted by a non-AP STA affiliated with a non-AP MLD and that is directed towards a peer TDLS STA (i.e., the DA field is set to the target’s MAC address) traverses an AP MLD, it can be relayed by the AP MLD (i.e., transmitted by an AP affiliated with the AP MLD) on a link where the target is reachable.
 Furthermore, when a frame that was transmitted by a non-AP STA affiliated with a non-AP MLD traverses an AP MLD, the AP MLD sets the SA field to the transmitting non-AP MLD’s MLD MAC address.
-Therefore, when a non-AP STA affiliated with a non-AP MLD receives a frame from its corresponding associated AP that is affiliated with an AP MLD, it cannot determine the BSSID where the frame originated from or determine if the initiating non-AP STA is affiliated with a non-AP MLD or is a non-MLD non-AP STA.
+Therefore, when a non-AP STA affiliated with a non-AP MLD receives a frame from its associated AP that is affiliated with the AP MLD with whom the non-AP MLD has performed ML setup, the non-AP MLD cannot determine the BSSID where the frame originated from or determine if the initiating non-AP STA is affiliated with a non-AP MLD or is a non-MLD non-AP STA.